ValentinBELYN/icmplib/README.md

 9                           # host and received by the current host

 >>> host.packet_loss        # Packet loss occurs when packets fail to 0.1                         # reach their destination.
-Return a float
+Returns a float
                             # between 0 and 1 (all packets are lost)
->>> host.is_alive           # Indicate whether the host is reachable
+>>> host.is_alive           # Indicates whether the host is reachable
 True
 ```